valenradovich/my-own-tokenizer/README.md

 - code the functionality completly from scratch using python without main libraries
 - code the functionality using dedicated libraries or even libraries made to solve the algorithm in a sophisticated and efficient way, generally already used in the industry, but still from scratch
 ---
-** the following text was written as quick notes, just to "prove" my knowledge to myself, probably not well written and of course super informal
+***the following text was written as quick notes, just to "prove" my knowledge to myself, probably not well written and of course super informal**

-## 1. tokenizer:
+### tokenizer:
 is a way to chunk the text from a given sentence to encode into a numerical representation. this is done to feed the llm with a numerical representation of text, aka something that the llm can understand.

 those numbers (the text) are pointing to a specific 'coordinates' in n dimensional representation.